-Common Sense Media offers articles and guidance for adults who want to keep their families safe and productive online, including a Family Toolkit developed in partnership with the American Academy of Pediatrics.
+Common Sense Media offers articles and guidance for adults who want to keep their families safe and productive online.
+Common Sense Media provides planners for families with kids of all ages that can be used to make screen time safe and positive.
 Children need “media mentorship” from adults.
 It’s important for adults to consider their own relationship with technology and stress before implementing digital strategies for youth.

 It’s unrealistic to eliminate all screens from our lives, especially for families with children of different ages.
 It is most helpful to consider the quality of digital media, how it fits into your family's lifestyle, and how your kids interact with it.
 Device free dinners can create screen-free moments of connection for busy families.

 Technology can have a positive impact on parenting, including increasing access to inclusive communities and helping parents maintain relationships with long-distance family and friends.
 However, social media can also negatively impact parents’ emotional health, through lack of sleep and negative comparison with other parents.

 If you find yourself overwhelmed and exhausted by technology, emotional tools can help.
 Mindfulness – our ability to stay in the present moment without judgment – can support emotional regulation for parents.
 Try to turn your phone off 30 minutes before bed and practice deep breathing.
 If you notice that you feel worse after scrolling through “perfect” family photos online, remind yourself that social media isn’t real life and you are doing your best.
 Digital well-being isn’t easy and you are not alone.